pliantmeerkat/CV/README.md

 ## Jack Branch

 I am a musciain turned software develloper, veteran bug fixer, purveyor or stackoverflow/ msdn forums and aspiring c++/c#/java backend engineer.
 Simply put I love writing programs, give me a problem to solve and a strong cup of tea and you've got an extremely happy potential employee.
+I am a rigerous employer of [TDD](http://agiledata.org/essays/tdd.html) in all my current projects, both individual projets and team projects using the AGILE work environment.
+Fundamentally I am a highly motivated, dedicated software develloper, with a keen interest in software/ computng and high enthusiasm for further growth and learning oppertunities.

 ## Skills